-The following example searches for Teams chats (which are instant messages) that contain keyword "redstone" in the cloud-based storage for Sara Davis, who is an on-premises user in the Contoso organization.
+The following example searches for Teams chats that contain keyword "redstone" in the cloud-based storage for Sara Davis, who is an on-premises user in the Contoso organization.

-New-ComplianceSearch "Redstone_Search" -ContentMatchQuery "redstone AND kind:im" -ExchangeLocation email@example.com -IncludeUserAppContent $true -AllowNotFoundExchangeLocationsEnabled $true
+New-ComplianceSearch "Redstone_Search" -ContentMatchQuery "redstone AND (kind:im AND kind:microsoftteams)" -ExchangeLocation email@example.com -IncludeUserAppContent $true -AllowNotFoundExchangeLocationsEnabled $true

 After you create a search, be sure to use the Start-ComplianceSearch cmdlet to run the search.